zimolab/chaquopy-project-maker/README.md

 This tool is a GUI program, and it uses [PyGUIAdapter](https://github.com/zimolab/PyGUIAdapter) to make the GUI.

-You can also make your own template from the default one.
-Just don't forget to including all the following configs in your template's `cookiecutter.json`.
+You can also make your own cookiecutter template from the default one.
+Just don't forget to including the following configs in your own template's `cookiecutter.json`.

 ```json
 {